johnttaylor/colony.core/src/Rte/README.txt

   a Model Point.
 There can be many Controller Points writing a single Model Point.
 Typically Controller Points are created on the stack.

+- A 'Container Point' is Point that has N Tuples where all of the Tuples are the same type, i.e. contain the same set of Elements.
+A Container Point can by used/viewed by the Application as an array of Tuples, or a list of Tuples.

 </pre>
 @endhtmlonly